 Notice that the bench.weights argument takes a list with the name of each component being the name used for a benchmark.

-If there is more than one variance-benchmark combination, then a threedimensional array can be used to specify the constraints.
+If there is more than one variance-benchmark combination, then a threedimensional array can be given as risk.fraction to specify the constraint bounds.